Existence and obstructions for the curvature on compact manifolds with boundary: Curvature functions for surfaces with boundary

 must be positive.
 Here $\overline K_g:=Vol(M)^{-1}\int_MK_gdv$. \item[(b)] There exists $K\in C^\infty(M)$ satisfying \eqref{quaseGB2} such that $K\notin \mbox{PC}(g).$ \item[(c)]$K \in \mbox{PC}(g)$ if and only if there exists a solution of

 \end{itemize} \end{theorem}

-\begin{remark} It is important to mention here that the Gaussian curvature of the metric $g$ in Theorem \ref{teo004} is allowed to be positive somewhere, on the contrary of \cite[Theorem 1.1]{SMR} where it is necessary that $K_g<0$. \end{remark}
+\begin{remark} It is important to mention here that the Gaussian curvature of the metric $g$ in Theorem \ref{teo004} is allowed to be positive somewhere, in contrast to \cite[Theorem 1.1]{MR4517687}, where $K_g$ needs to be negative. \end{remark}